 Feel the Mist of Niagara Falls

 With so many things to do in Niagara Falls, planning ahead will help you ensure that you get to see everything on your list.
 You might want to consider the Niagara USA Discovery Pass, you’ll get a discount on admission to popular park attractions.
 The main attraction which has to be on your USA bucket list – more than six million feet of water cascading over a rocky crest is partially located in the United States and partially in Canada.
 This is a place you should experience at least once in your lifetime.
-But if you go once, you will want to come back again.
+But if you go once, you will probably come back again.

 Gaze at the Old Faithful geyser in Yellowstone National Park, Wyoming

 Discovered in 1870, the Old Faithful geyser was named for its frequent eruptions, which is more than a million since it became the world’s first national park.
 Thermal features change constantly and Old Faithful may stop erupting someday.
 Old Faithful erupts every 35 to 120 minutes for 1 1/2 to 5 minutes.
 Its maximum height ranges from 90 to 184 feet.
 While it is not the biggest or the most regular geyser in Yellowstone, it is the biggest regular geyser.
-The view of the Old Faithful is truly amazing and Yellowstone should be in the top 5 of your USA bucket list!
+The view of the Old Faithful is truly amazing and Yellowstone should be in the top 5 of your American bucket list!

 Visit the Alamo in San Antonio

+San Antonio is one of the oldest cities in the United States with rich and amazing history.
 No visit to San Antonio, Texas is complete without a tour of the Alamo, site of the most important battle for the Republic of Texas.
 Visit Alamo to understand early Texas history and battle for Texas independence as well as Spanish architecture and artifacts.
 After you are done there, check out the Riverwalk and eat at one of the many restaurants.

 Attend the Mardi Gras Festival in New Orleans